WingofaGriffin/data_bag_maker/README.md

 - As mentioned in the end of the script, if your public key is not the default file location of `~/.ssh/id_rsa.pub`, you will need to change the contents of `"ssh_keys"` to the output of `cat path/to/<publickey>.pub` yourself.
     - I tried making this an option in the script, but ran into issues.
 Feel free to make a PR including this in.
 - Double check to make sure the JSON file populated correctly and without errors.
 This is not an official tool, so I will not take responsibility if it does not work as expected.
+    - I did my best to automatically fix case sensitivity in the proper fields, but there are definitely edge cases that still exist.
+Try not to add extra spaces and other weird characters.

 ### Next Steps: